njhoffman/prettyjson-256/README.md

 Formats JSON data in a colored YAML-style format accomodating 256 colors and extended formatting options.
 This package formats objects similar to util.inspect or prettyjson in a human readable format.
 It supports a number of formatting options as well as 256 color output.

-It's primary purpose is to decorate objects and strings to be sed in conjunction with a debug wrapper.
-I my other repo [debugger-256](https://github.com/njhoffman/debugger-256/) does just that, which I recommend you to check out.
+It's primary purpose is to decorate objects and strings to be used in conjunction with a debug wrapper (it does not output to a stream and just returns a string).
+I recommend using my other repo [debugger-256](https://github.com/njhoffman/debugger-256/) for actual logging or as a starting point to build your own.

 ![Output of object below](https://raw.github.com/njhoffman/prettyjson-256/master/docs/normal.jpg)